GitTools/GitVersion/docs/input/docs/git-branching-strategies/gitflow.md

 ## Assumptions:

-* Using [GitFlow branching model](http://nvie.com/git-model/) which always has a master and a develop branch
+* Using [GitFlow branching model](http://nvie.com/git-model/) which always has a main and a develop branch
 * Following [Semantic Versioning](http://semver.org/)
 * Planned releases (bumps in major or minor) are done on release branches prefixed with release-.
 Eg: release-4.1 (or release-4.1.0)